Note: Not at the old Poker1 site. A version of this entry was originally published (2002) in Casino Player.

 Breaking with this new one-night-stand tradition, I tended to have fairly steady girlfriends.
 They’d hang around for sometimes months before growing tired of me.
 For the first days, they were intrigued, because I was hard to figure out.
 Being hard to figure out was a magnet for women in those days.
-Unfortunately, once I was resolved in their heads, they didn’t want me around anymore.
+Unfortunately, once I was resolved in their heads, most either wanted a full-time “committed relationship” or didn’t want me at all anymore.

 Molding her to be honest

-Looking back, I think that one reason that I wasn’t able to keep women interested was that I tried to mold them into what I wanted them to be.
+Looking back, I think that one reason that I wasn’t able to keep many women interested was that I tried to mold them into what I wanted them to be.
 And, for sure, I wanted them to be honest.
 I wanted them to trust me no matter what, and I wanted to be able to trust them with my soul.
+I’m not talking about so-called “faithful” trust, which never mattered to me as much as traditional everyday trust.
 So, here’s what happened…

 I’ll call her Buffy, but that isn’t anything close to her real name.
 I frequently put Buffy in poker games, absorbing all the losses and giving her half the wins.
 This, of course, was a bad deal for me, but women can convince you to do just about anything when you’re too young to know better.